 New Orleans Honeymoons

-Despite the damage from Hurricane Katrina, New Orleans has not let its romantic allure disappear.
+New Orleans has a romantic allure that stands the test of time.
 By night, the town moves to the toe-tapping sounds of Dixieland jazz, Zydeco (Cajun dance music), and intoxicating New Orleans blues.
 By day, the city offers enchanting nooks to explore and lots to do.
 The Cajun joie de vivre is extremely contagious.

 Before You Go: Need-to-know info

 Flight time: 3 hours from NYC, 4 hours from LA

 Getting around: Bus, streetcar, taxi (United Cab is recommended).
 Driving can be tricky due to traffic and lack of parking.